 The Light Table

 Lights are digital output bits that function as on/off switches.
 Lights were created to provide easy control for fascia panel lights and scenery lighting.
 Lights can also be used for any purpose that requires an on/off switch.
-A Light can be used, for example, to activate an electromagnetic decoupler for a pre-determined time in response to a fascia panel button, or play a layout sound via a stationary decoder.

-which contains the following columns:
+The Light Table contains the following columns:

 - System Name